 Having worked with populations prone to bed bugs, we were recommended to simply wash very, very hot and dry on high for about an hour.
 That should generally be sufficient.

-Textiles are an amazing zero waste weapon that the modern household rarely has enough of.
+Textiles are an amazing zero waste thrift shopping option that the modern household rarely has enough of.
 We’ve fallen into the trap of paper towels, wet wipes, plastic bags, and so many other wasteful single-use items that have simple low-waste alternatives.

 1. Keep a zero waste perspective on what you can use them for